Best Of19 min read

 Pros:

-• Excellent geographic coverage (32 locations — seriously, no one else is close at this price)
+• Seriously impressive geographic spread (32 locations — closest competitor has way fewer at this price)

 • Strong NVMe performance on High Frequency/High Performance tiers

-• Bare metal and GPU instances in the same platform
+• Bare metal and GPU instances on the same platform

 Cons: